 2. Organic chemistry: CHM 301 or 303; (Students interested in mathematical biology may take one of the following courses instead of organic chemistry: PHY 203; MAT 175, 201, 202, 203, 204; COS 126, 226); or two upper-level courses in an aligned area with permission of the departmental representative);

 3. Integrated Biology Sequence: Students who complete the two-year sequence need only take EEB 211.

 Students may take 309, 321, and 323 in the fall term of junior year to sample all three areas.
 Pay particular attention to the timing of the courses that are taught in alternate years.

-No course taken pass/D/fail can be counted as a departmental.
+No course taken pass/D/fail can be counted as a departmental or to satisfy requirements of the major.
 The minimum grade for a course to count as a departmental is C-.
 Only one course with a policy perspective can be counted as a departmental.
 Only Princeton courses can count as departmentals; the one exception is for pre-approved courses taken during a study-abroad term.

 Special Features of the Plan of Study.
 EEB offers three tropical field study programs: a semester in Panama, a semester in Kenya, and a summer in Bermuda.
 Details of these programs can be found on the department's website.